-The New Notes have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act") or under the applicable securities laws of any state of the United States and may not be offered or sold, directly or indirectly, within the United States except pursuant to an applicable exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
-The New Notes are being offered (a) in the United States to qualified institutional buyers ("QIBs") as defined in, and in reliance on, Rule 144A under the Securities Act (the "New Rule 144A Notes") and (b) outside the United States in offshore transactions in reliance on Regulation S Notes").
+The Notes have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act") or under the applicable securities laws of any state of the United States and may not be offered or sold, directly or indirectly, within the United States except pursuant to an applicable exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
+The Notes are being offered (a) in the United States to qualified institutional buyers ("QIBs") as defined in, and in reliance on, Reule 144A under the Securities Act (the "Rule 144A Notes") and (b) outside the United States in offshore transactions in reliance on Regulation S under the Securities Act (the "Rule 144A Notes") and (b) outside the United States in offshore transactions in reliance on Regulation S under the Securities Act (the "Rule 144A Notes") and (b) outside the United States in offshore transactions in reliance on Regulation S under the Securities Act (the "Rule 144A Notes").

-An investment in the New Notes involves a high degree of risk.
+An investment in the Notes involves a high degree of risk.
 See "Risk Factors" beginning on page 4.

-The New Notes will be offered and sold in the minimum denomination of U.S.\$200,000 and denominations which are integral multiples of U.S.\$1,000 in excess thereof.
-The New Unrestricted Notes will initially be represented by interests in a global unrestricted note certificate in registered form (the "New Unrestricted Global Note"), without interest coupons, which will be deposited with a common depositary for, and registered in the name of a nominee of, Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg") on 23 July 2018 (the "New Issue Date").
-Beneficial interests in the New Unrestricted Global Note will be shown on, and transfer thereof will be effected only through, records maintained by Euroclear or Clearstream, Luxembourg.
-The New Restricted Notes will initially be represented by a global restricted note certificate in registered form (the "New Restricted Global Note", together with the New Unrestricted Global Note Certificates"), without interest coupons, which will be deposited with a custodian for, and registered in the name of a nominee of, The Depositary Trust Company ("DTC") on the New Issue Date.
-Beneficial interests in the New Restricted Global Note will be shown on, and transfers thereof will be effected only through, records maintained by DTC and its participants.
+The Notes will be offered and sold in the minimum denomination of U.S.\$200,000 and denominations which are integral multiples of U.S.\$1,000 in excess thereof.
+Each of the 2028 Unrestricted Notes and the 2048 Unrestricted Notes will initially be represented by interests in a global unrestricted note certificate in registered form (the "2028 Unrestricted Global Note"), without interest coupons, which will be deposited with a common depositary for, and registered in the name of a nominee of, Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg") on the Issue Date.
+Beneficial interests in the Unrestricted Global Notes will be shown on, and transfer thereof will be effected only through, records maintained by Euroclear or Clearstream, Luxembourg.
+The Restricted Notes will initially be represented by a global restricted note certificate in registered Global Notes, the "Global Note" and the "2048 Restricted Global Note", respectively, and, together, the "Restricted Global Notes" and, together with the Unrestricted Global Notes, the "Global Note" and the "2048 Restricted Global Note", respectively, and, together, the "Restricted Global Notes" and, together with the Unrestricted Global Notes, the "Global Notes" and the "2048 Restricted Global Notes, the "Global Note" and the "2048 Restricted Global Notes, will be shown on, and transfers thereof will be effected only through, records maintained by Euroclears"), without interest coupons, which will be deposited with a custodian for, and registered in the name of a nominee of.
+The Depositary Trust Company ("DTC") on the Issue Date.
+Beneficial interests in the Restricted Global Notes will be shown on, and transfers thereof will be effected only through, records maintained by DTC and its participants.
 See "Clearing and Settlement".
 Individual definitive note certificates in registered form (the "Individual Certificates") will only be available in certain limited circumstances as described herein.

-The New Notes are expected to be rated B by Fitch Ratings Ltd ("Fitch") and B3 by Moody's Investors Service ("Moody's").
+The Notes are expected to be rated B by Fitch Ratings Ltd ("Fitch") and B3 by Moody's Investors Service ("Moody's").
 All references to Fitch and Moody's in this Prospectus are to the entities as defined in this paragraph.
 Each of Fitch and Moody's is established in the European Union and registered under Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies (the "CRA Regulation").
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organization.